Introduction:

 Check and Clean the Plunger

-Clear off the unclogger; garbage might be keeping it from moving in the flood tube.
+Clear off the unclogger; garbage might keep it from moving in the flood tube.
 Assuming the unclogger is rotted or damaged, replace the whole assemblage.

 Fix a Trip Lever Bathtub Drain Stopper: Change the Linkage

 On the off chance that it is essential, change the linkage to extend the associating pole.
 It will permit the unclogger to fall lower in the flood tube, ensuring it seals the channel opening.
-It might take a touch of fiddling to get the associating pole length spot.
+It might take fiddling to get the associating pole length spot.

 Reassemble the Stopper